Homemade Baby Food Carrots

 This post may contain affiliate links.
 Please read our disclosure policy.

-Homemade Baby Food Carrots are so easy to make and only contain two ingredients – organic carrots and water!
-Plus they taste so much better than store-bought baby food!
+Homemade baby food carrots are easy to make and only contain two ingredients – organic carrots and water!
+Plus they taste so much better than store-bought baby food.

 Front view of a glass jar of Homemade Baby Food Carrots with a baby spoon next to it

 The process of transitioning a baby to solid foods is a huge milestone.
 The very first time you feed your sweet baby can be really fun.
-However, the novelty wears off very quickly, and the process of feeding your baby pureed foods 3x/day becomes a little taxing.
+However, the novelty wears off very quickly, and the process of feeding your baby pureed foods 3x/day can become a little taxing.

-I’m just being real here.
-With my first daughter I couldn’t wait to start the solid food journey.
+I’m just being honest, with my first daughter I couldn’t wait to start the solid food journey.
 But with each successive child I’ve waited longer and longer to add solid foods to our daily routine.
-Which means I make these lactation cookies for longer too! 🙂
+Which means I make these lactation cookies for longer too!

 The first real foods I feed my babies are usually avocado and sweet potatoes.
 Next, I introduce baby food carrots since they’re in the same “orange vegetable” family.